 But we should never apologise for such things and at the ripe old age of 50 I started playing about with illustrations .. illustrations that I could reproduce fairly quickly for the purpose of selling greetings cards.

 I was thrilled to be asked to join the North Down Craft Collective which gave me the opportunity to be part of a monthly market.
 A group of like minded people who help each other develop and evolve.
 I just love it!
 Thomas Powell Pottery from the collective has designed little bottles just for my flowers.
 I, in turn, make little jewellery dishes for Laurie of LG Jewellery.
 Parallel to the NDCC I have a significant range in 2 wonderful galleries ..
 The Doghouse Gallery in Comber and Above and Beyond the Warehouse in Derrystrokelondonderry.
-My cards are also in Marie Cafolla Flowers in my home town of Newtownards.
+My cards and a small range of ceramics are also in Marie Cafolla Flowers in my home town of Newtownards.
 Finally, I enjoy taking part in the Ards Creative Peninsula events.

 I won’t mention the disc protrusions in my neck from prolonged stooping, or all the late nights working, 7 day weeks.
 Or the flower rejects.
 It goes with the territory .. and I love this territory I somehow managed to stumble upon.